awsdocs/amazon-aurora-user-guide/doc_source/aurora-export-snapshot.md

 To display information about DB snapshot exports using the Amazon RDS API, use the [DescribeExportTasks](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeExportTasks.html) operation\.

-To track completion of the export workflow or to trigger another workflow, you can subscribe to Amazon Simple Notification Service topics\.
+To track completion of the export workflow or to initiate another workflow, you can subscribe to Amazon Simple Notification Service topics\.
 For more information on Amazon SNS, see [Working with Amazon RDS event notification](USER_Events.md)\.

 ## Canceling a snapshot export task<a name="aurora-export-snapshot.Canceling"></a>